<img alt="" src="https://secure.half1hell.com/195196.png" style="display:none;">

 How Inside Sales Teams Can Leverage Value Selling

+What does it mean to be a successful salesperson, whether inside sales or otherwise?
 Certainly, the ability to persuade is as important as is the knowledge of the solution for sale.
-However, the most successful salespeople approach each sale as though it were a battle; not in the negative sense, but in the strategic and tactical sense, from gathering intelligence and building a pathway, to partnership between your company and the customer’s business.
+However, the most successful salespeople approach each sale as though it were a battle, in the most positive sense.

 Comment